rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 ##### Extract a group of files from a _tar_ backup using regular expressions (_regex_)

-Specify a _regex_ to extract the files matching the specified selection pattern.
+Specify a regular expression (_regex_) to extract the files matching the specified selection pattern.

 For example, to extract all files with the extension `.conf`: